 3. Pages: You can choose on the top left, whether you want to see 10, 25, 50 or all 100 books at once, so it’s up to you whether you want to scroll or not.
 If you display less than 100, you can still sort or just click through the various pages on the bottom right.

-Let me round out my introduction with a caveat.
-Naturally, this list is just my personal opinion.
-It only contains English language books, and it is by no means definitive.
+This list only contains English language books, and it is by no means definitive.
 I simply selected the ones that I thought are most useful to you, and as such I omitted all dissertations since they are often very focused on just one particular matter and too academic for most people to enjoy.
-Moreover, I dismissed a few titles that I don’t think are worth reading, and sorted out others that were too specialalized.
-However, if you think I must have missed something, please let me know, and I will add it if I think it makes sense.
+Moreover, I dismissed a few titles that I don’t think are worth reading and sorted out others that were too specialized.
+However, if you think we must have missed something, please let me know, and we might add it if I think it makes sense.

 100 Menswear Books You Should Have in Your Library

 |Gentlemen Of The Golden Age||Sven Raphael Schneider||Fashion Illustrations & Clothing Guide||must have|

 |The Gentleman's Guide to Timeless Fashion||Bernhard Roetzel||Clothing Guide||must have|